Pathoschild/canimod.github.io/guides/creating-an-xnb-mod.md

 1. Select the tile you want to animate in the _Tilesets_ pane.
 2. Click _View > Tile Animation Editor_ in the toolbar to show that pane.
 3. In the _Tile Animation Editor_ pane, drag tiles from the tilesheet into the box on the left to create a _frame_ (one image in the sequence).
-Double-click the number to change how long that frame stays on the screen before the next one (in milliseconds).
-For example, here's the animation editor showing one of the tiles of Gil rocking:
+4. Double-click the numbers to change how long each frame stays on the screen before the next one (in milliseconds). **Make sure every frame has the same time; the game can't handle variable frame times.** For example, here's the animation editor showing one of the tiles of Gil rocking:
    ![](images/creating-an-xnb-mod/example-animation-pane.gif)
 4. When you're done, close the pane.
 5. The animated tiles in the _Tilesets_ pane will now have a little symbol in the bottom-right corner: